rkretsch/RNA_cryoEM_protocols/_sources/prepare_rna/pcr_assembly.md

 _Prepare samples:_

 7. For PCR-assembly products recommend: 1µL sample, 1µL dye, 4µL ddH2O.
-In general need dye to be ⅙ of total.
+In general need dyes are 6x so need to be ⅙ of total.

 8. Choose ladder according to size of product (usually 50bp ladder suffices).
-Ladder is ready-to-go; do not add ddH2O or dye.
+If ladder is ready-to-go; do not add ddH2O or dye.

 9. Plan out lanes, note can leave lanes empty.
 Make sure the ladder(s) reasonable distance to every sample.